mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - proximal parameter to ensure the smoothness for the representations

 1. Sermanet, Pierre, Corey Lynch, Yevgen Chebotar, Jasmine Hsu, Eric Jang, Stefan Schaal, Sergey Levine, and Google Brain.
 "Time-contrastive networks: Self-supervised learning from video."
 In 2018 IEEE International Conference on Robotics and Automation (ICRA), pp. 1134-1141.
 IEEE, 2018.
-  - Multi view point [same times are same, different time frames are different]
+  - Multiple view point [same times are same, different time frames are different]
     - Regardless of the viewpoint [same time same thing , same representation]
     - Considered images
     - Representation is the reward